 So, just to refresh on the various forms of frozen winter precipitation in Australia, we have: 1/ Snow, 2/ Sleet (snow/rain mix), 3/ Graupel (sago snow, snow pellets), 4/ Snow grains 5/ Wintry, small hail 6/ Ice Pellets (american sleet) - which is not as common.

-Remember, sleet is easier to identify if you follow this; it will be observed as melting snowflakes falling with some rain and even rain occuring with a bit of ice associated with it.
+Remember, sleet is easier to identify if you follow this; it will be observed as melting snowflakes falling with some rain or even rain occuring with a bit of ice associated with it.
 IMO, the best method of identification, is to watch it falling on a car windscreen as you drive through it, in which case the sleet splatters leaving ice crystals clearly visible.

 However, it just may well be better, to gradually leave sleet out of our descriptions, as there just isn't one description internationally to describe it and too many casual labels, that allude to it.
 Rain mixed with snow, sounds like a better replacement title for the No.2 description, above.